craychee/loki-init/README.md

 ------------------

-I am not sure why you would want this, but it's pretty simple:
+I am not sure why you would want this but it's pretty simple:

 ```bash
 # Copy this down into Terminal and
 /PATH/TO/LOKI-INIT/install_loki.sh
 ```
+and you have everything you need to work the way I do.

 ## What is this?